WinterBear/quartz-snowcave/content/ATC/Features/Fishing.md

 | ![[master_fishing_bobber-export.png\|50]]      | Master Bobber      | 12    | Increases Fishing Power by 1                                     |
 | ![[grandmaster_fishing_bobber-export.png\|50]] | Grandmaster Bobber | 20    | Increases Fishing Power by 2 - Does not stack with Master Bobber |
 | ![[angler_hat.gif\|50]]                        | Angler Hat         | 10    | Increases Fishing Power by 1                                     |
-> [!note] if you lose your fish bag, you can purchase another from the Fishing Token shop
+> [!Info] If you lose your fish bag, you can purchase another from the Fishing Token shop

 ## Fishing Power